zilexa/Homeserver/services-apps-configuration.md

 - Required configuration: walk through the Control Panel and personalize at will.
 - In `Thumbs and Previews` enable all options except LibreOffice and hit "Check version", output should be green.
 - In `Plugins`, enable what you need, disable overlapping stuff that you do not need.
 In `defaults` it is recommended to use `Office web viewer` for Office documents instead of alternatives.
+- In `E-mail` disable "instant notifications" to prevent users from being flooded with hundreds of emails when shared files are being downloaded.
+See [Maintenance & Scheduling](https://github.com/zilexa/Homeserver/tree/master/maintenance-tasks#step-6-schedule-nightly-and-monthly) how notifications will be handled through cronjob scheduling.
 - OnlyOffice DocumentServer unfortunately does not work properly, otherwise you could configure OnlyOffice as default to edit office documents (having your own google docs/office online alternative!).

 **How to sync devices, external users laptops**